jon-turney/meson-corpus-test-update/README.md

 ## MESON CORPUS TEST

-A tool for testing a corpus of meson builds
+Tools for testing a corpus of meson builds

+`update` writes a .travis.yml CI configuration

+`update-workflow` writes a GitHub workflow .yml CI configuration

+These scripts are intended to be used by `cronscript` to update the `meson-corpus-test` repository.

 `run` runs the test in local docker containers

-`update` writes a .travis.yml CI configuration

-`update` is intended to be used by `cronscript` to update the `meson-corpus-test` repository.

 If project _PROJ_ fails in CI, you can try `./run PROJ --interactive` to investigate locally.

 ### TODO:

 - Since we're always providing all builddeps, we're not exercising fallbacks (use forcefallback?)
 - Pin to a specific git commit (not bleeding edge so bionic can satisify builddeps & to avoid false reports due to upstream breakage)
 - Add 'test' to ninja targets built